Indian Rebellion of 1857: Initial stages

-Bahadur Shah Zafar was proclaimed the Emperor of the whole of India.
+Bahadur Shah II was proclaimed the Emperor of the whole of India.
 Most contemporary and modern accounts suggest that he was coerced by the sepoys and his courtiers to sign the proclamation against his will.
 In spite of the significant loss of power that the Mughal dynasty had suffered in the preceding centuries, their name still carried great prestige across northern India.
 Civilians, nobility and other dignitaries took an oath of allegiance.
 The emperor issued coins in his name, one of the oldest ways of asserting imperial status.
 The adhesion of the Mughal emperor, however, turned the Sikhs of the Punjab away from the rebellion, as they did not want to return to Islamic rule, having fought many wars against the Mughal rulers.
 The province of Bengal was largely quiet throughout the entire period.
-The British, who had long ceased to take the authority of the Mughal Emperor seriously, were astonished at how the ordinary people responded to Zafar's call for war.
+The British, who had long ceased to take the authority of the Mughal Emperor seriously, were astonished at how the ordinary people responded to Bahadur Shah's call for war.

 Initially, the Indian rebels were able to push back Company forces, and captured several important towns in Haryana, Bihar, the Central Provinces and the United Provinces.
 When British troops were reinforced and began to counterattack, the mutineers were especially handicapped by their lack of centralized command and control.
 Although the rebels produced some natural leaders such as Bakht Khan, whom the Emperor later nominated as commander-in-chief after his son Mirza Mughal proved ineffectual, for the most part they were forced to look for leadership to rajahs and princes.
 Some of these were to prove dedicated leaders, but others were self-interested or inept.

 In the countryside around Meerut, a general Gurjar uprising posed the largest threat to the British.
-In Parikshitgarh near Meerut, Gurjars declared Choudhari Kadam Singh (Kuddum Singh) their leader, and expelled Company police.
+In Parikshitgarh near Meerut, Gurjars declared Rao Kadam Singh (Kuddum Singh) their leader, and expelled Company police.
 Kadam Singh Gurjar led a large force, estimates varying from 2,000 to 10,000.
 Bulandshahr and Bijnor also came under the control of Gurjars under Walidad Khan and Maho Singh respectively.
 Contemporary sources report that nearly all the Gurjar villages between Meerut and Delhi participated in the revolt, in some cases with support from Jullundur, and it was not until late July that, with the help of local Jats, and the princely states, the British managed to regain control of the area.

-The Imperial Gazetteer of India states that throughout the Indian Rebellion of 1857, Gurjars and Ranghars (Muslim rajputs) proved the "most irreconcilable enemies" of the British in the Bulandshahr area.
+The Imperial Gazetteer of India states that throughout the Indian Rebellion of 1857, Gurjars and Ranghars proved the "most irreconcilable enemies" of the British in the Bulandshahr area.

 Mufti Nizamuddin, a renowned scholar of Lahore, issued a Fatwa against the British forces and called upon the local population to support the forces of Rao Tula Ram.
 Casualties were high at the subsequent engagement at Narnaul (Nasibpur).
 After the defeat of Rao Tula Ram on 16 November 1857, Mufti Nizamuddin was arrested, and his brother Mufti Yaqinuddin and brother-in-law Abdur Rahman (alias Nabi Baksh) were arrested in Tijara.
 They were taken to Delhi and hanged.